 Research and Education

 In searching for the molecules suppressing malignant phenotypes of cancer cells, we discovered a regulator of extracellular matrix-remodeling named RECK.
 RECK is downregulated in various common cancers, while it is required for mammalian embryogenesis.
 Our current projects includes (1) mechanism of RECK’s actions in tumor suppression, (2) functions of RECK in normal development and adult homeostasis, particularly in the vascular and central nervous systems, (3) search for chemicals upregulating RECK in cancer cells, (4) search for other molecules suppressing malignancy, and (5) the relationship between circadian rhythm and cancer.
-We organize Oncology Course (Graduate School) and take part in the educational programs such as Medical Science Research (Medical Science, Master), Molecular Cell Biology (2nd year, undergraduate), and Basic Chemical Experiments (elective course of the University).
-In the laboratory, graduate students and researchers with various backgrounds and nationalities enjoy their experiments aiming at solving the puzzles of their own choices, learning necessary knowledge and techniques in groups, and participating in active scientific discussions in cooperative atmosphere.
+We take part in the educational program Biochemistry.

 a.
 Isolation of transformation suppressor genes,b.
 Domains in RECK, c.
 Activities of RECK, d.
 Morphology of RECK dimer